dino65-dev/lox/README.md

 3. Submit a pull request with a clear description of the changes.

 ## License:
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.
 Please see the `LICENSE` file for details.

 ---